Skip to content

 In what order should I measure my living room for a sofa?

-Start with wall width, then measure room depth, then walkways, then front clearance, and finally check entry and delivery access.
+Start with usable wall width, then measure room depth, then walkways, then front clearance, and finally check placement and delivery constraints.

 How do I measure a living room with an open layout?

-Define the sofa zone by measuring distances between walkways, adjacent furniture, and open paths—not just walls.
+Define the sofa zone by measuring distances between walkways, adjacent furniture, and open circulation paths—not just walls.

 How do I measure for a sofa if I haven’t chosen one yet?